webstir-io/webstir-frontend/README.md

 Frontend build and publish toolkit for Webstir workspaces.
 The package bundles the HTML/CSS/JS pipeline, scaffolding helpers, and module provider used by the Webstir CLI and installers.

+## Status

+- Experimental provider for the Webstir ecosystem — pipeline details and configuration surfaces may change between releases.
+- Best suited for exploration and demos today; do not rely on it as a hardened production frontend pipeline yet.

 ## Quick Start

 1. **Authenticate to GitHub Packages**